arshapshap/vvot33-task3-nextcloud/README.md

 ./setup_server.sh
 ```

-The website will be accessible via the link specified in the `domain` variable of the Terraform configuration (https://vvot33.itiscl.ru by default).
+The website will be accessible via the link specified in the `domain` variable of the Terraform configuration.

 - Destroy server after using:
 ```